Middle and High Schools

 With your help, we look forward to exceeding one million minutes in motion this year!

 It's mid-May and the Bike to School Challenge is already in full swing; can I still participate?
 Of course!
 Register any time during the month and be eligible for prizes.

 What if I bus or carpool?
 Can I still participate?
 For some, combining the bike with other modes of transportation is the best way to work in a bike ride.
 Ride your bike to the bus stop and put your bike on the bus to and from school.

-How are the minutes I report authenticated?
-We trust you to report the accurate number of minutes biked for the week.
+How are the trips I report authenticated?
+We trust you to report the accurate number of trips to school.
 You will feel proud of your accomplishments knowing that the numbers reflect your effort!

 If you are new to riding, join thousands of kids across the nation and ride on Bike to School Day on Wednesday, May 4, 2016.